 Staveley Hill to the summit

-Once at the spur around 1200 meters or so the entire face is covered in volcanic rock.
+Once at the spur around 1200 meters, the entire face is covered in volcanic rock.
 Markers poles lead the way to the top and there are various tracks that people have taken.
-It’s pretty steep going and besides a few spots with some loose shingle, it’s not too hard to navigate.
+It’s steep going and besides a few spots with some loose shingle, it’s not too hard to navigate.
 You do have to watch out as many of the rocks aren’t as stable as they look so just be careful when you’re choosing what to walk up on.
-I ended up following other paths at some points but always kept an eye on the marker poles to make sure I was staying within the same vicinity.

-There’s one more spur about 1500 meters or so that’s awesome for a wee break before the last push to the ridge up to the summit.
+There’s one more spur about 1500 meters, that’s awesome for a wee break before the last push to the ridge up to the summit.
 It’s still steep so if you don’t like heights this may make you a bit uncomfortable but my plan of attack was just slow and steady up.
 I won’t lie it did feel like a relentless climb but once the ridgeline was properly in view it gave me the push I needed to keep going.

 It’s a massive summit on Mt Somers and the views are unreal.
 On a clear day, it’s likely you’ll see Aoraki/Mt Cook.
 The views go across the plains, over the Hakatere and Lake Heron.
 You can see the Two thumbs Range and directly to the north the Winterslow Range.
-It’s just awesome up there!

 Staveley Hill (track junction) to summit 1.5 to 2 hours